Analysis | The audacious timeline of Trump’s failed plot on the census and citizenship

 Aug.
 2, 2020: The administration abruptly announces it will cut the census short by a month, moving the deadline from Oct.
 31 to Sept.
 30. It will also require population counts to be delivered to Trump by Dec.
 31. The decision raises the specter of the administration using the data to reapportion states before Trump would leave office on Jan.
 20 if he lost reelection.
 Officials bemoan the Dec.
 31 deadline as unworkable, with one saying anyone pushing such an idea “has either a mental deficiency or a political motivation.”
 Lawsuits are filed to block the earlier deadline.

 Sept.
-14: The deputy director of the Census Bureau, Ron S. Jarmin, emails two fellow officials with a series of concerns about how the process is playing out ahead of the Dec.
+14, 2020: Jarmin, the Census Bureau deputy director, emails two fellow officials with a concerns about how the process is playing out ahead of the Dec.
 31 deadline.
 Jarmin’s later-revealed memo cites political administration officials’ “unusually” high level of “engagement in technical matters, which is unprecedented relative to the previous censuses.”

 Oct.
 13, 2020: Amid a protracted legal fight, the Supreme Court allows the administration to halt the census count.